SAUDIA Terms, Conditions, Passenger Advice, Notices and Liability Limitations

 - No agent, servant or representative of carrier has authority to alter, modify or waive and provision of this contract.

-SUMMARY REGARDING THE LIMITATION OF LIABILITY OF SAUDI ARABIAN AIRLINES WITH REGARD TO PASSENGERS AND BAGGAGE
+SUMMARY REGARDING THE LIMITATION OF LIABILITY OF SAUDIA WITH REGARD TO PASSENGERS AND BAGGAGE

 - This informative notice transcribes the ANNEX contained in the European Council Regulation EC Nº 2027/97, modified by Regulation EC No 889/2002, which summarizes the liability rules applied by Community air carriers as required by Community legislation and the Montreal Convention.